needle-tools/needle-engine-support/documentation/getting-started/index.md

 `npm i @needle-tools/engine`

-[Click this link](https://stackblitz.com/fork/github/needle-engine/vite-template) if you quickly want to try Needle Engine without having to install anything.
+[Click this link](https://engine.needle.tools/new) if you quickly want to try and edit Needle Engine in the browser
+*it creates a project on StackBlitz*

 ## Unity Quick Start ⚡